NCCG is a small

 others.

-sham, and former members report that during their time with him, they
+sham, and former members reported to me that during their time

 money for himself.